Physical Disabilities and SSDI/SSI Benefits

 - Rheumatoid arthritis

-If you have a complex physical disability and are interested in applying for SSD or SSI, it makes sense to seek early legal help from a law firm that focuses almost exclusively on SSD and SSI applications.
+If you have a complex physical disability and are interested in applying for SSDI or SSI, it makes sense to seek early legal help from a law firm that focuses almost exclusively on disability applications.

-At the law firm of Jan Dils, Attorneys at Law, the chances are excellent that we have experience with a similar physical disability — and we can help you, too.
+At the law firm of Jan Dils Attorneys at Law, the chances are excellent that we have experience with a similar physical disability — and that we can help you, too.
 Contact us today at 877.526.3457 for an expert consultation.
 We have an experienced team of disability attorneys, and one of our representatives will be happy to answer your questions.
 If you’d prefer to contact us online, fill out this form and we will respond to you shortly.